Economic part – Whole plant

 Even after applying 25–30 tonnes of FYM per hectare,

-and 50 kg potash per hectare is recommended.
-Half of the
+50 kg potash per hectare is recommended.
+Half of the nitrogen,

 Irrigation –